pingidentity/pingidentity-devops-getting-started/docs/PROD-LICENSE.md

 ## Obtaining a Ping Identity DevOps User and Key
-Ping Identity will provide a DevOps Key to any user registered as a developer with Ping Idenitity.
+Ping Identity will provide a DevOps Key to any user registered as a developer with Ping Identity.
 You must follow the steps listed below to obtain a Ping Identity DevOps User and Key

-* Ensure you are enrolled in the Ping Identtiy Developer Program.
+* Ensure you are enrolled in the Ping Identity Developer Program.
 Not sure, click the link for [Join developer program](https://www.pingidentity.com/en/account/register.html?type=developer) and follow instructions.
   * If you don't have an account, please create one.
   * Otherwise, sign-in.
   * Your DEVOPS-USER is your email.